microsoft/BotBuilder-Samples/experimental/orchestrator/Composer/01.school-skill-navigator/README.md

   ```

 - Open **report/orchestrator_testing_set_summary.html** again, and check the **Micro-Average** under **Metrics** page, the accuracy has improved from 0.8953 to 0.9085, and the two query utterances no longer show up in misclassified page.

+- Users could repeat the aforementioned procedures until satisfying with accuracy, refined as (1) using Misclassified page to check for mis-labeled utterances; (2) editing .lu file to add or relabel utterances; (3) using bf orchestrator:create to regenerate the language model; and (4) using bf orchestrator:test to evaluate the performance.

 - Advanced users could also use bf orchestrator:interactive to interactively add/change/remove example utterances to improve the training set.
 Further information please refer to [bf orchestrator interactive](https://github.com/microsoft/botframework-sdk/blob/main/Orchestrator/docs/BFOrchestratorInteractive.md#start-an-interactive-session-with-a-training-set).